CivicActions/ssp-toolkit/docs/ssp.md

 CivicActions has developed, documented and disseminated to personnel a certification, accreditation, and security assessment policy that addresses purpose, scope, roles, responsibilities, management commitment, coordination among organizational entities, and compliance; and procedures to facilitate the implementation of the policy and associated controls.
 This information is maintained in the CivicActions Security Assessment and Authorization Policy.
 This document can be found in the CivicActions Compliance Docs GitHub repository at <https://github.com/CivicActions/compliance-docs>.

+##### Project

+Project follows the None.
+The Project System Security Policy (SSP) provides guidance on all aspects of security for the protection of Project information technology resources.

+Project will periodically review and update the SSP when there is a significant change to the regulatory, operational, or technical environment.

 ### CA-2: Security Assessments

 ```text